Adam-Kulju/Patricia/README.md

 <br/><br/>

 # Aggression
-The metric that Patricia's aggression claims are based off of is Stephan Pohl's [EAS tool (found here)](https://www.sp-cc.de/eas-ratinglist.htm), which is the most well known and well regarded tool for determining the aggressiveness of chess engines.
+The metric that Patricia's aggression claims are based off of is Stefan Pohl's [EAS tool (found here)](https://www.sp-cc.de/eas-ratinglist.htm), which is the most well known and well regarded tool for determining the aggressiveness of chess engines.
 It looks at a combination of factors, such as sacrifice rate, short win rate, and unnecessary draw rate, and outputs a score that captures how "exciting" an engine tends to play.

 The average engine's EAS score generally falls between 50,000 and 100,000.
 The most aggressive top engine is Stockfish, due to its extreme tactical ability; it has an EAS score of 190,000.
 The most aggressive engine of any notable strength that Stephen Pohl has ever seen is Velvet 4.1.0, which topped out at a remarkable EAS Score of 280,000.